Skip to main content

 role="Market researcher",

-goal="Get real-time quotes and produce a 1-line summary.",
+goal="Get a real-time quote and write a one-line summary.",

 backstory="An equity research analyst.",